 And then there were the settlers at Spirit Lake, in what is now Arnolds Park, Iowa.
 By all accounts it was an idyllic spot -- until a band of angry Sioux Indians paid a visit in early 1857.
 By the time the Sioux had left, 36 of the settlers had been slaughtered, and the only survivors were three young women and one girl: Abigail Gardner.
 Taken as slaves, one was eventually beaten to death, one was deliberately drowned, and the remaining two were abused until the Indians eventually sold them back to the Whites.
 Abbie was one of them.

 Abigail Gardner tried to live a normal life afterward, but everyone wanted to know about the massacre and her captivity.
-She finally wrote a book about it, then used the profits at age 47 to return to Arnolds Park, buy the cabin and land, and run it as a tourist attraction.
-In 1895 she got the state to build a 55-foot-tall granite obelisk at the site.
-It's impressive, although it's difficult to see among the grove of trees that have grown just as tall around it (The cabin, still standing, is now run by the state as a museum).
+She finally wrote a book about it, then used the profits at age 47 to return to Arnolds Park, buy the cabin and land, and open it in 1891 as one of Iowa's first tourist attractions.
+In 1895 she got the state to build a 55-foot-tall granite obelisk at the site, memorializing the "barbarous" massacre.
+It's impressive, although it's difficult to see among the grove of trees that have grown just as tall around it.

 The dead that could be found in 1895 were dug up and buried at the base of the obelisk, except for six members of Abbie's family, who were re-laid to rest under a neighboring pyramid of rocks.
 Abbie and two of her sons are buried next to it, under an odd granite bench that's off-limits behind a spiked iron fence.
 The massacre spot is now wedged in among lakeside summer cabins and carefree vacationers.
 Their indifference is excusable, since the monument blends into park foliage in an area favored now for walking dogs.